-A vast majority of people are of the view that both bacteria and viruses are germs that cause harm to human beings.
-They think that viruses and bacteria belong to same category that causes infections to us.
-It is a wrong perception however.
-Bacteria and viruses are two very different infectious agents and it is extremely important for us to know their features to be able to ward off infections and to remain healthy.
-This article will explain the features of both as well as the difference between bacteria and viruses to make us better prepared in every sense of the word.
+Many people think that both bacteria and viruses are germs that are harmful to human beings.
+Furthermore, they think that viruses and bacteria belong to the same category that causes infections to us.
+However, it is a wrong perception.
+Bacteria and viruses are two very different infectious agents, and it is extremely important for us to know their features to be able to ward off infections and to remain healthy.
+This article explains the features of both as well as the difference between bacteria and viruses to make us better prepared in every sense of the word.
 A major difference between bacteria and viruses is that the bacteria are single-celled prokaryotic microorganisms while viruses are obligate parasitic particles that possess both living and non-living characteristics.